oceanprotocol-archive/dev-ocean/doc/devops/keeper-setup.md

      - [Secure your instances with multi-factor authentication](https://aws.amazon.com/blogs/startups/securing-ssh-to-amazon-ec2-linux-hosts/)

 If you don't want your authority node to serve websocket requests, then don't allow incoming traffic on port 8546 and remove/disable all the websocket and port 8546 stuff below.

-_Aside: If you were setting up a user/non-authority node, then you would ensure there are no unlocked accounts on the node, and you would connect its port 8545 traffic to an NGINX reverse proxy, with that reverse proxy accepting incoming HTTPS traffic from anywhere on port 443, and passing it through to port 8545 on your node._

 Below you will notice that we use the Docker image named: